 The fact that TSH levels reliably identify overt thyroid dysfunction can also be explained by the negative population relationship between TSH and FT4, i.e. its extension into the abnormal ranges of FT4 [14, 15].
 This is due merely to the fact that nearly all overt thyroid dysfunction is primary rather than secondary [98].
 This situation differs from other endocrine pathology, for example Cushing’s syndrome, where ACTH levels cannot be used as a screening test on account of the likelihood that Cushing’s syndrome may secondary, i.e. be due to a disorder of ACTH regulation [99].
 The fact that TSH levels are thereby very sensitive screening tests for thyroid dysfunction [84] does not imply TSH levels are very specific, i.e. that an abnormal TSH level implies thyroid dysfunction.
 An abnormal TSH level in the presence of normal levels of thyroid hormones more likely indicates a false-positive TSH result in terms of tissue or organ hyper/hypo-thyroidism.

 In summary there is matching theoretical and empiric evidence suggesting that the concept of subclinical thyroid dysfunction is flawed, and that if it does exist, it should not be diagnosed on the basis of TSH levels.
 There is rather, a continuum of thyroid hormone effect along the continuum of thyroid hormone levels, with a possible optimum around the middle of the range.
-TSH levels remain good screening tests for overt thyroid dysfunction, but this systematic review has shown that to determine thyroid status within and around the normal range, it is theoretically and empirically more sound to rely on the level of FT4.
+TSH levels remain good screening tests for overt thyroid dysfunction, but this systematic review and meta-analysis has shown that to determine thyroid status within and around the normal range, it is theoretically and empirically more sound to rely on the level of FT4.
 This applies in principle for all diagnostic, therapeutic and monitoring considerations.

 This work however addressed diagnosis alone; randomized trials are necessary to determine whether additional considerations apply in the context of thyroid treatments.
-One study [100] has reported that TSH levels are important in the treatment of thyroid insufficiency, but this was an observational study and it did not fully stratify FT4 levels or exclude factors that might interfere with the FT4/TSH relationship.
+One studyhas reported that TSH levels are important in the treatment of thyroid insufficiency [100], but this was an observational study and it did not fully stratify FT4 levels or exclude factors that might interfere with the FT4/TSH relationship.